Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US003/04.tests-and-implementation/Readme.md

-# US 003 - Register a store
+# US 003 - Register a Employee

 # 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to create an instance of the Employee class with null values.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureNullIsNotAllowed() {
-		Employee instance = new Employee(null, null, null, null, null, null, null);
+		Employee instance = new Employee(null, null, null, null, null, null, null, null);
-	}

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.

-	@Test(expected = IllegalArgumentException.class)
-		public void ensureReferenceMeetsAC2() {
-		Category cat = new Category(10, "Category 10");

-		Task instance = new Task("Ab1", "Task Description", "Informal Data", "Technical Data", 3, 3780, cat);
 	}